mrtj/articles/stepfunctions-crossvalidator/README.md

 where `{input.job_config.name}` is the job name from the input configuration, `{YYYYMMDD}-{HHMMSS}` is the timestamp at the start job and `{fold_idx}` is the zero-based index of the round.

 You can find all training jobs launched by SMX-Validator in the [SageMaker Training Jobs](https://console.aws.amazon.com/sagemaker/home#/jobs) console.
 On the page of a single training job you can find the diagram of the training and validation metrics during the training , as well as the final metric values.

+The details of the training jobs will be reported also in the Step Functions execution output json.
+This json will contain the following fields:

+- `job_config`: Parameters of generic for the whole cross-validated training job, like job name, SageMaker Experiment and Trial name, job input and output data.
+- `crossvalidation`: Cross-validation parameters, like number of splits used in the job.
+- `training`: The template structures used to create the training jobs.
+- `splits`: This array contains the detailed results of each training job.
+It corresponds to the output of the `DescribeTrainingJob` SageMaker API call.
+Other than the exact training job inputs you can find the training time and duration, billable seconds, final metrics value and output artifacts location in this structure.

 ## Conclusion